temarusanov/logardian/README.md

 #### How does it implement NestJS Logger without any framework libs?

-We made logger based on [LoggerService](https://github.com/nestjs/nest/blob/master/packages/common/services/logger.service.ts) but does not use it, so as not to include the NestJS libraries.
+We made logger based on [LoggerService](https://github.com/nestjs/nest/blob/master/packages/common/services/logger.service.ts) but we don't explicitly implement so that we stay dependless of NestJS libraries.
 But you can also use the Logardian instead of common NestJS logger.

 ```ts
 // main.ts